If You Need Technical Support for Resource Tuner

 For your convenience, a list of frequently asked questions is provided below.
 Please be sure to review this list, as it is very possible that your question has already been answered here.
-If the solution you seek is not here, please feel free to contact our technical support.
+If the solution you seek is not here, please feel free to contact us.

 Is this a developer tool, or is this something a general computer user would use?

-Both.
-Anyone can play with the file resources and learn a lot from it.
+Both ways.
+Anyone can play with the file's resources and learn a lot from it.
 Training for the initial use is almost not required at all.
 No programming skills required.

 What is the difference between the trial version and the full version?